hydrusnetwork/hydrus/docs/running_from_source.md

 If you run <= Windows 8.1 or Ubuntu 18.04, you cannot run Qt6.
 Try PySide2 or PyQt5.

+???
+"Qt compatibility notes"

+    If you run into trouble running newer versions of Qt6 on Linux, some users have fixed it by installing the packages `libicu-dev` and `libxcb-cursor-dev`.
+With `apt` that will be:

+    * `sudo apt-get install libicu-dev`
+    * `sudo apt-get install libxcb-cursor-dev`

+    If you still have trouble with the default Qt6 version, or you rebuilt your venv and the newer version of Qt6 gives you problems, check out the setup_venv script language and the advanced requirements.txts files it relies on in `install_dir/static/requirements/advanced`.
+There should be several older version examples you can try out.

+    To install a specific version of a library with pip, activate your venv and then type something like `pip install PySide6==6.3.1`.

 ### mpv { id="mpv" }

 MPV is optional and complicated, but it is great, so it is worth the time to figure out!